Blaster the Rocket Man: 2001–current: Post-breakup, The Anatomy of a Monster, and reunions

-Drummer Dave Petersen (aka Heater Hands) went on to join the band Squad Five-0 soon after Blaster unofficially disbanded in the summer of 2000.
+Drummer Dave Petersen (a.k.a.
+Heater Hands) went on to join the band Squad Five-0 soon after Blaster unofficially disbanded in the summer of 2000.
 After the split Otto formed the Voice of the Mysterons in his current home of Scotland.
 Bassist, Mikey Rocket (Michael Schauss), quit the band and over the years became a teacher, teaching History at Benjamin Bosse High School and leading worship at Faith Bible Church in Evansville, Indiana.

 Since the split of Squad Five-0 Dave Petersen joined Philadelphia indie rockers Marah for a short while.
 He currently plays in Adam and Dave's Bloodline, another Philadelphia rock band alongside Adam Garbinski (formerly of Speedy Delivery, The Huntingtons, One21, Squad Five-O and Marah).

 Daniel Petersen and various friends of the band got together for a reunion show in Indiana in 2002 (which was recorded and released on its compilation The Anatomy of a Monster in '02), and again for the Cornerstone Festival in Illinois in 2004, and two more at Cornerstone 2008.

 In 2002, the band reunited with Boot to Head Records to release its final album: a compilation including all three of its prior albums, plus live material from a show played in Indiana the same year.

 On May 18, 2011 Otto announced, via his Facebook profile, that Blaster the Rocket Man and Voice Of The Mysterons had released a split EP via Crossroads of America Records and Flannelgraph Records.
 This was originally released as a limited 100 press 3" CD available in October 2010 via subscription only.
 His announcement made it clear that the release was now available to the general public as a digi-download via Bandcamp.
 The release featured four Voice of the Mysterons songs, two Blaster the Rocket Man songs, as well as some spoken word by Otto.
 It was initially a part of the "Laminar Excursion Monthly" series.
 Blaster the Rocket Man's songs from this split were later re-released on a 7" split with folk punk band Destroy Nate Allen in 2012 via High Endurance Records.

 Daniel Petersen wrote and performed a spoken word piece for the gypsy-folk-punk band Insomniac Folklore entitled, "The Homecoming:

 A Sermon for Certain Serpent-Servants and Sundry Other Unsavory Characters."
 This piece appeared on their June 2011 release "A Place Where Runaways Are Not Alone."
 Adrienne Curry of Insomniac Folklore later adapted the piece into a short play that was performed at Fontbonne University on December 11, 2011.
 In March 2012, Daniel also recorded a track titled "The Story of Horror Boy" for Insomniac Folklore.
 The spoken word piece can be found on The Scariest Thing in the Dark E.P.